-Curious to know what the movie's about?
-Here's the plot: "Blackie runs into a woman he formally loved who now is married with a kid When her husband gets out of prison hes killed in Blackies apartment and of course the police thing Blackie pulled the trigger Blackie must set out to prove his innocence as well as capture the real killers"
+Want the short version of the plot?
+Here's the plot: "Blackie runs into a woman he formally loved who now is married with a kid.
+When her husband gets out of prison he's killed in Blackie's apartment and of course the police thing Blackie pulled the trigger.
+Blackie must set out to prove his innocence as well as capture the real killers."

 'A Close Call for Boston Blackie' Release Dates